manekinekko/angular-search-experience/README.md

 ### the front-end application

-At the root of the project, run `yarn start` to start the front-end dev server.
+At the root of the project, run `npm start` to start the front-end dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 The front-end application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored under the `dist/angular-search-experience/` directory.
-Use the `yarn build:prod` script for a production build.
+Use the `npm run build:prod` script for a production build.

 ## Deploy

 We use Firebase hosting to publish the front-end application.
 Before deploying a new version, we need to build a production package using the following command:

 ```
-> yarn build
+> npm run build
 ```

 Then, we can deploy the new build to firebase:

 ```
-> yarn deploy
+> npm run deploy
 ```

 > IMPORTANT: deploying to firebase requires access privilege (to the firebase project).